karthikkun/cse611-acv/technical.md

 **Description:**
 The Figma link provided above showcases the wireframes created for the ACV Auctions Design.
 These wireframes present a visual representation of the anticipated user interface, detailing the layout, user interactions, and overall user experience.
 Acting as a blueprint, they offer developers and stakeholders a clear understanding of the expected user flow and design elements.

-  2.## User Flow or User Journey scheme
+## 2. User Flow or User Journey Scheme

-     To do
+To Do

 User Interface Development
   1. React Native